nithyamn/junit-browserstack/README.md

-## This repo covers BrowserStack integration with the JUnit frameworks in Selenium 4
+## This repo covers BrowserStack integration with the JUnit frameworks using Selenium 4

 More details in the README.md file of the individual frameworks.